RedisInsight/Tutorials/README.md

 **Notes:**

 * use only a relative path to the text file inside the tutorial folder
-* it is recommended to start the folder name with the text file from a dot (*.*) or underscore (*_*), so in the cases when the manifest file is automatically generated, RedisInsight will ignore this folder and not display it in your custom tutorial
+* it is recommended to start the folder name with the text file from a dot (*.*) or underscore (*_*), so in the cases when the `manifest,json` file is automatically generated, RedisInsight will ignore this folder and not display it in your custom tutorial
 * all the files included in your custom tutorials will be stored inside the RedisInsight folder as long as the tutorials exist in RedisInsight, so instead of including large text files in your custom tutorials, consider using Bulk Upload in Browser

 **Example:**